Getting A Tourist Visa

 You can extend your Nepal visa for up to 150 days at the Immigration Department in Kathmandu or Pokhara.
 It costs $30 for 15 days, and $2 per day after that.
 Usually, the turn-around is the same day, and you’ll need to submit your passport, extension fee, one photo and the application extension form to complete the process.

-- It’s a good idea to bring 4-5 passport photos from home for your visa & trekking permit applications, and official documents;
+- It’s a good idea to bring 4-5 passport photos from home as they come in handy for official documents or purchasing sim cards;

 - Kathmandu's airport has bank counters where you can exchange currencies;